awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Misc.md

 | --- | --- | --- | --- | --- |
 |  `p_directory`  |  varchar2  |  —  |  Yes  |  The name of the directory to list\.  |

-The following example lists the files in the directory named `PRODUCT_DESCRIPTIONS`\.
+The following example grants read/write privileges on the directory `PRODUCT_DESCRIPTIONS` to user `rdsadmin`, and then lists the files in this directory\.

 ```
+GRANT READ,WRITE ON DIRECTORY PRODUCT_DESCRIPTIONS TO rdsadmin;
 SELECT * FROM TABLE(rdsadmin.rds_file_util.listdir(p_directory => 'PRODUCT_DESCRIPTIONS'));
 ```